-If you need money to fund a home improvement, there are some specifically-designed credit cards that won’t charge interest on new purchases for up to two years.
-If you repay your debt within the stated 0% period then you can avoid paying any interest.
+If you need money to fund a home improvement, there are some specifically designed credit cards that won’t charge interest on new purchases for up to two years.
+If you repay your debt within the stated 0% period, then you can avoid paying any interest.

-However these also don’t factor in each lender’s varying criteria on bad credit, property type and income, so this can make working out which lender is best for you difficult.
+You may be able to find a calculator online to provide a rough estimate of how much you could borrow.
+However, these also don’t factor in each lender’s varying criteria on bad credit, property type and income, so this can make working out which lender is best for you difficult.

 This is where the expert brokers we work with come in.
-They can give you the right advice and discuss options available to you.
+They can give you the right advice and discuss the options available to you.